Veo 3.1 vs Kling 3.0: Cost, Quality, and When to Use Each

 The Verdict

 Veo 3.1 is the right pick when a face must stay consistent across scenes and you want native audio in one render.
-Kling 3.0 wins on motion quality and is significantly cheaper, especially at HQ.
+Kling 3.0 wins on motion quality and is significantly cheaper at HQ (about half the credit cost), while pricing equivalently at standard.
+Kling's native 4K tier is unique to this matchup.
 For AI Twin-driven UGC, Veo.
 For motion-driven product or aesthetic content, Kling.

 Use Our Picker to Choose